-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of the Southern Nevada Water Authority (the Authority), which comprise the statement of financial position as of June 30, 2022, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated October 20, 2022.
-Our report includes an emphasis of matter paragraph relative to the adoption of the provisions of GASB Statement No. 87, Leases, effective July 1, 2021.
-Our opinion is not modified with respect to this matter.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Southern Nevada Water Authority (the Authority), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated October 17, 2023.
+Our report included an emphasis of matter paragraph relative to the adoption of provisions of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective July 1, 2022.
+Our report is not modified with respect to this matter.